 There are products that you can use alongside treatment to help your child to better cope with bedwetting.
 These include:

 - Disposable absorbent underpants to soak up urine

-- Bed pads that can be easily changed when an accident happens as opposed to changing the sheets
+- Waterproof sheet protectors that can be easily changed when an accident happens as opposed to changing the sheets

 - Sleeping bag liners for easy and discreet cleanup when sleeping away from home